Understanding Composite Analytics

 - The survey source for each question

-This allows teams to move from a high-level category score to the specific survey questions influencing the results.
+This allows teams to move from a high-level category view to the specific survey questions influencing the results.

 Question Breakdown

-Within a category, each question can be expanded to show a question breakdown.
+Within a category, each survey question can be expanded to display a response breakdown.

 This breakdown shows: